cjbassi/recover-youtube-videos/README.md

 A webapp that helps you recover privated or deleted videos from your YouTube playlists.

+**Note**: doesn't backup 'Watch Later' videos since that resouce isn't provided in the YouTube API

 ## Usage

 1. Visit the site